Frequently Asked Questions

 Normal tile adhesive (C1 type) can be used on walls for light to medium weight tiles and for plastering but for heavier tiles, for external use, on floors and in wet areas a ‘flexible’ version should be used; this is categorised as “C2” (or C2F) type.

-7) Can plasterboard dot and dab adhesive be use?
+7) Can plasterboard dot and dab adhesive be used?

-No, plasterboard adhesive is gypsum based, Marmox boards have a cementitious skin therefore a cement based adhesive is needed.
+No, a cement based tile adhesive is needed.

 8) Besides tile a dhesive, can other adhesives be used?

 When necessary solvent free versions of grab adhesives will work but using these non-standard adhesives may reduce the board’s hanging weight as these alternative methods have not been tested.
 Please always check with the adhesive manufacturer for their recommendations.

 9) How do I stick Parquet flooring to Marmox?

 Only non-solvent, non-water based adhesives (such as BAL Stopgap)can be used.
 This is because Parquet flooring is usually stuck down with solvent based adhesive which must not be used with Marmox and Marmox is usually stuck down with a water based tile adhesive which must not be used with Parquet flooring.

 10) What thickness board is sufficient to make a difference to heat loss?

 To meet current building regulations very thick layers are required (phone us to calculate this if necessary) however, if at least a 20mm thick Marmox multiboard is used to insulate a wall it will make a noticeable reduction to the heat loss.